OpenInternet/saferjourno/content/case-studies/index.en.md

 ---
 ## Iranian-backed hacking group, Charming Kitten, targets journalists via WhatsApp messages

-Read the following case study and discuss the questions below:
+Read the following case study and discuss the questions listed below:

 Hackers linked to the Iranian government targeted journalists and others working on issues related to the Middle East, with a sophisticated and ongoing social engineering campaign using WhatsApp messages.